 The total from the three distributions is $457 million.

-More information about the remainder of the first cy pres distribution including eligibility and amount available is on the CDE Request for Applications Web page.
+More information about additional funds available from remainder of the first cy pres including eligibility and amounts are available on the CDE RFA Web page.

 Voucher Redemption Guidance